sna-ds/Fraudulent-Transaction-Analysis-in-E-Commerce/README.md

 # Fraud Detection in E-Commerce Transactions

-> **Goal:** Identify key risk factors and recommend strategies to prevent fraudulent transactions in an e-commerce platform.

----

 ## Executive Summary
+This project aims to identify key risk factors and recommend strategies to prevent fraudulent transactions in an e-commerce platform.

 - **5.17%** of transactions were confirmed fraudulent — small in percentage but **financially significant**.
 - **High-value transactions (> $3K)** and **new accounts (<30 days)** were the strongest risk indicators.
 - **Clothing + Bank Transfer** combination showed the **highest fraud rate**.